a-sharifov/SystemJsonVsAllPopularJsonLibrary.Benchmark/README.md

 Based on my performance analysis, I provide insights into the strengths and weaknesses of each library and offer recommendations for different use cases.

----

-Feel free to contribute your findings or suggest improvements to my evaluation process!
+## 📫 Contact

+If you have any questions or suggestions, feel free to reach out to me.

+This project is licensed under the [MIT License](LICENSE).